creasty-sandbox/leaf/README.md

 # Test: compile coffee and run test with Jasmine on PhantomJS
 $ grunt test
-$ grunt test --filter group_name
+$ grunt test --group test_group --filter file_name

-# Release: concatenate all files and create a minified version
+# Release: concatenate all files into one and create its minified version
 $ grunt release
 ```